 One particularly meaningful outcome of asking and listening came following a donor’s death.
 He had included the nonprofit in his estate, and we were organizing a reception to honor his legacy.
 I knew this event came with unique challenges.
 His two children had not spoken to each other in 20 years.
 I understood the magnitude of this moment.
 We weren’t simply administrating a fundraising to-do; we were making history.

 After reaching out to the donor’s children, both siblings agreed to attend.
-Being in the same place at the same time, and hearing the impact of their family’s gift, culminated in what Hartsook refers to as the power of philanthropy—the ability to have a greater impact together than we could alone.
+Being in the same place at the same time, and hearing the impact of their family’s gift, culminated in whAt Kinetic refers to as the power of philanthropy—the ability to have a greater impact together than we could alone.

 What started with an exchange of “Hellos” between siblings at the reception turned into small talk and progressed to priceless reconciliation.